ElMustacho/catbot-v1.1/README.md

 !sayhi -> the bot greets, distinguishes between flaired users

-!catstats [name] -> will give out stats of the given unit, exact name doesn't need to be correct, a few errors are ok and it will be able to tell the differences (if such exists), but too many (5) means it won't try.
-Name is case insensitive, eventually it will work for custom names too
+!catstats [name]; [number] -> will give out stats of the given unit, exact name doesn't need to be correct, a few errors are ok and it will be able to tell the differences (if such exists), but too many (5) means it won't try.
+Name is case insensitive, eventually it will work for custom names too.
+Optionally, putting a '; ' after the name and a level will permit to get stats for that level, otherwise it defaults to 30